mdlacasse/Owl/docs/plugable-rates.md

     # Seed logic (unchanged)
     # ----------------------------------------

-    if method in ["stochastic", "histochastic"]:
+    if method in ["gaussian", "histogaussian"]:
         if self.reproducibleRates and not override_reproducible:
             if self.rateSeed is None:
                 raise RuntimeError("Config error: reproducibleRates is True but rateSeed is None.")